 What we don’t: Not as warm as most jackets here.

 The Deviator isn’t as insulative as most jackets here—the VerticalX Octa is much thinner than standard 60-gram fill, and the panels of fleece don’t do much to keep out the wind—but it’s a good example of less is more.
-This design is ideal for when jackets like the Nano-Air or Micro Puff above are just too much—whether you’re running, climbing, biking, Nordic skiing, etc.—and the wind- and water-resistant front offers a nice dose of assurance compared to a standard fleece jacket.
+This design is ideal for when jackets like the Proton or Micro Puff above are just too much—whether you’re running, climbing, biking, Nordic skiing, etc.—and the wind- and water-resistant front offers a nice dose of assurance compared to a standard fleece jacket.
 Keep in mind that the Deviator is meant to fit particularly snug, but we’ve found this to be ideal for active use.
-Within this category, it’s also worth checking out the aforementioned Arc’teryx Proton Lightweight and Patagonia Nano-Air Light Hybrid, although the Deviator offers our favorite combination of materials.
+Within this category, it’s also worth checking out the Patagonia Nano-Air Light Hybrid.

 See the Outdoor Research Deviator Hoodie